Image uploaded by Down Syndrome Innovations

 Free More Info

-Join us for a joyful and engaging class designed for babies, toddlers, and their caregivers!
+Join us on March 28th, from 10:30 to 11:30, for a joyful and engaging class designed for babies, toddlers, and their caregivers!
 Music & Motion blends tummy time, music, and movement to support early development in a fun, relaxed setting.
 Each session includes songs, mini instruments, and gentle guided movement — followed by time to connect with other parents over coffee and snacks.

 Whether you’re a new parent or looking to build your village, this is a great space to bond, play, and grow together.